elmerfer/MIXTURE.App/README.md

 # New!
 [MIXTURE in Python](https://github.com/MsMatias/MixturePy)
 # New!
 [MIXTURE as an R library](https://github.com/elmerfer/MIXTURE)
+# New!
+MIXTURE paper has been accepted in Brieffings in Bioinformatics! available soon!

 ## Test our Shiny app
 You may test our shiny app on the free shiny server